GOP action on mail ballot timelines angers military families

 “They felt the vast, vast majority of the ballots have arrived within eight days,” he said.
 The group opposed making the window any shorter, on grounds that voters — including those in the military — would be disenfranchised.

-Research by the Voting Rights Lab shows Ohio joined three other states — Republican-controlled Arkansas and Iowa, and Nevada, where Democrats held full control at the time — in passing laws last year that shortened the post-election return window for mailed ballots.
+Research by the Voting Rights Lab shows Ohio joined three other states — Republican-controlled Arkansas and Iowa, and Nevada, where Democrats held full control at the time — in passing laws in 2021 that shortened the post-election return window for mailed ballots.
 Five states lengthened theirs.

 Nationwide, a little more than 911,000 military and overseas ballots were cast in 2020.
 Of those, about 19,000, or roughly 2%, were rejected — typically for being received after the deadline, according to the U.S. Election Assistance Commission.